Gerald Bracey

 Reading Educational Research: How to Avoid Getting Statistically Snookered 188 pages, pb.
 Feb, 2006.

-Here are Bracey's 32 principles of data interpretation Schield grouped these into eight categories.
+Here are Bracey's 32 principles of data interpretation.
+Schield grouped these into eight categories.

 1. Do the arithmetic